vt2407-arch/Group-6-EDA-case-study/README.md

 Repository contents: Below are the names of the files, to simplify navigation:

-Samuel Luo & vidhi thakore EDA_activity.ipynb - main google collab notebook containing the code, dataframes, graphs and preliminary analysis
+Samuel Luo & vidhi thakore EDA_activity.ipynb-2  - main google collab notebook containing the code, dataframes, graphs and preliminary analysis

 EDA group 6 presentation .pdf-2  - presentation containing a summary of the findings and an analysis of each metric considered